Mary-Margaret (M-M), who’s your idol?

 M-M, how did you meet your husband drummer, Cary?

 I went to an all girls Catholic high school.
 And in senior year you could get out of religion class by taking an evening ‘marriage class’ with boys from our brother school.
 We met there and became friends.
 Then Cary took me to his senior prom, shook my hand goodnight, and made me think twice.
 My parents didn’t approve of our relationship, so it became very exciting – like Romeo and Juliet.
 Lots of nights sneaking out of the bedroom window for midnight trysts!
-Years later and we’re still together.
+Decades later and we’re still together.

 I am a firm believer in Abraham Lincoln’s observation,